 If you mention a teammate into an email conversation, and then add them as a To or CC recipient, your teammate will not receive a second copy of the email.
 Instead, both you and your teammate can continue to work off the one conversation without having to manage separate copies.

 Share a draft, then add teammate to CC

 If you share a draft with your teammate and then add them as a To or CC recipient, your teammate will not receive a second copy of the email when you send the draft.
 Instead, both you and your teammate can continue to work off the one conversation without having to manage separate copies.

 Merge duplicates with one click

-Front will intelligently determine when you have duplicates of the same email and ask if you want to merge them into one copy.
-The two cases where this will happen are:
+Front will intelligently determine when you have duplicates of the same email ask if you want to merge them into one copy by displaying a banner.
+This banner will appear when:

-- An email is sent to your private inbox and a team inbox, where the team inbox has been split.
-These separate copies can be merged together.
+- An email is sent to your private inbox and a shared inbox, where the team inbox has been set to keep copies separate.

 When these cases occur, Front will show you a banner at the bottom of all relevant copies of the conversation you have access to, and you will be able to click Merge all to directly merge these copies, or click View to see what these copies are.
 Once duplicates are merged, all participants from all copies will be on this one copy.

 - There is conflicting information between the two existing copies, such as if there are already comments on one copy.
 That means if your teammate @mentions you into their copy, you will see 2 copies in your Inbox.

 - If you email from your individual inbox to a team inbox or vice versa.
 Exception: If a user emails their own individual inbox from a team inbox, there will only be 1 copy.